hasura/graphql-engine/graphql/manual/deployment/options.rst

   -u, --user               Database user name
   -p, --password           Password of the user
   -d, --dbname             Database name to connect to

 For ``serve`` subcommand these are the flags available

 ::

-      --server-port        Port on which raven should be served (default: 8080) --access-key         Secret access key, required to access this instance.
+      --server-port        Port on which graphql-engine should be served (default: 8080) --access-key         Secret access key, required to access this instance.
                            If specified client needs to send 'X-Hasura-Access-Key' header